IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 Adopting – Companywide adoption is significantly easier with backing from management – especially when working with various departments to access and acquire data.
 Top-down support from the audit committee, c-suite, compliance team, security, or end-to-end business owners helps auditors get what they need faster.

 Philip Billeaud wins the support of management by showing them how fast IDEA can process large data sets.
 Auditors are sometimes pulled into projects, and it can be helpful to show upper management a snapshot of why you plan to investigate a splice of the organization.
-If you can use the data (and analytics) to demonstrate, or justify, the audit, management has a clearer understanding of what you’re working to accomplish.
+If you can use the data (and analytics) to demonstrate or justify, the audit, management has a clearer understanding of what you’re working to accomplish.

-Embedded – Remining independent is key for internal auditors.
+Embedded – Remaining independent is key for internal auditors.
 The long-term goal is to help business units become self-sufficient in their use of data analytics, which can be done by providing them with scripts to run, which serve as a self-policing mechanism where managers can handle issues as they arise and take more of a proactive approach.

 One of the biggest challenges auditors face is access to data.
 What do you do when IT says, “Nope, that’s our data!”?
 Or how do you respond to a data gatekeeper that says, “Why do you need it for?
 You didn’t ask for that data last time.”

-In some cases, providing departments with information they didn’t have before can make them nervous.
+In some cases, providing departments with the information they didn’t have before can make them nervous.
 There might also be concerns about discovering that employees are not following policies or procedures.
 In one case, maintenance data gathered from SAP showed that employees were not doing their jobs.
 In such a case, support from the top is critical.
 To help avoid the, “don’t touch my data,” response, be as transparent as possible.
-Get people involved in the process and network with them to avoid be excluded from the data acquisition process.
+Get people involved in the process and network with them to avoid being excluded from the data acquisition process.
 The goal is to become a strategic partner within the organization.

 Another piece of advice from these experts is: “Don’t trust data you didn’t create yourself.”
 One way to circumvent this challenge is to explain you are authorized by the company charter to have access to the data.
 When analyzing data from an acquired company, vendor information may be classified differently.
 While some companies don’t rationalize data from acquired companies, critical insights may be lost by not incorporating that information into current business processes.